wsaada19/CommunityQuests/README.md

 Contribute to a donate quest, opens menu where players can place items that will be donated to a given quest.

+### /cq donate <playerName>

+Opens up the donate quest menu for a specific player.
+Useful if you want the donate menu to be opened without players having to type the command such as clicking a sign.

 ### /cq deposit <amount>

 Contribute to a money quests